Visit Paris in 2 days: unmissable sights for 48 h & itinerary

 The Jeu Paume museum is dedicated to photography and has many beautiful exhibitions.
 However, only having two days to visit Paris means your time will be precious.
 This means making choices.

 Visit two of the most emblematic districts in the capital.
-When you want to visit Paris in two days, it’s not easy to cover every part of the capital.
+When you want to visit Paris in 48 hours, it’s not easy to cover every part of the capital.
 Therefore, we’ll focus on these two mythical city suburbs.

 THE MARAIS DISTRICT